-Welcome to Laney College Professional Development
+Welcome to the Laney College Professional Development committee website!

 Laney College’s Professional Development Committee seeks to support the College’s Educational Master Plan by supporting the intellectual and professional growth of faculty and staff.

 The Professional Development Committee’s responsibilities are summarized in the PFT Contract language describing the responsibilities of the chair: The PD Committee “shall plan, develop, initiate, [and] co-ordinate [sic] the College’s collaborative/special projects and college-wide activities and be generally responsible for the overall improvement of skills, knowledge, and morale of all segments of the College community.”
 (Article 25.D.2.g)

 - The committee shall oversee the sabbatical leave process.

 - The committee shall oversee the retraining leave process.